eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     creating an online account, and to the User to accept or refuse these conditions.
-  * The information in the User account, especially the identifier(s) for the User, the User’s device, and the EUDI Wallet Instance (if any), SHALL be stored and used only in the EUDI Wallet Provider back office.
+  * The information in the User account, especially the identifier(s) for the User, the User's device, and the EUDI Wallet Instance (if any), SHALL be stored and used only in the EUDI Wallet Provider back office.
 The EUDI Wallet Provider SHALL NOT put this information in the EUDI Wallet Instance attestation.